 Any person, regardless of their disability status, has the right to register to vote at any office or agency that provides such a service.
-These offices include but are not limited to: Department of Health (VDH), Department of Social Services (DSS), Department of Mental Health (DMHRSAR), Department for Aging and Rehabilitative Services (DARS), Department for the Deaf and Hard of Hearing (VDDHH), and the Department for the Blind and Vision Impaired (DBVI).
+These offices include but are not limited to: Department of Health (VDH), Department of Social Services (DSS), Department of Behavioral Health & Developmental Services (DBHDS), Department for Aging and Rehabilitative Services (DARS), Department for the Deaf and Hard of Hearing (VDDHH), and the Department for the Blind and Vision Impaired (DBVI).
 Your local Registrar’s Office also has registration forms and should be able to accommodate any special need.

 In addition, forms may be downloaded from our forms page.

 For individuals with vision impairments, your local Registrar's Office should have can instruct you how to obtain large print versions of all materials.
 Please contact the Department of Elections if needed.

 Is curbside voting still available for those who wish to use it?